TianQQQ/Purdue/README.md

 # PurdueCourses

-Personal Notes for B.E. in Computer Engineering and B.S. in Mathematics.
+Personal Notes for B.E. in Computer Engineering and B.S. in Mathematics at Purdue University.